rfennell/AzurePipelines/Extensions/BuildUpdating/readme.md

 * Build selection mode
     * Only the primary build associated with the release (default)
     * All the build artifacts associated with the release
+    * A comma separated list of build artifacts
 * Variable name to update
 * Method to update the variable
     * Auto-increment the variable (default)